nitromacchiato/PresidentsDatabase/README.md

 4. Refresh your schema

-* To install [PresidentDB_Quries](https://github.com/nitromacchiato/PresidentsDatabase/blob/main/PresidentDB_Queries.sql) you follow the same instructions but use this file instead
+* To install [PresidentDB_Quries](https://github.com/nitromacchiato/PresidentsDatabase/blob/main/PresidentDB_Queries.sql) you follow the same steps but first install and connect to the Presidents Schema following the instructions above

 ## Examples